nunchistudio/blacksmith/documentation/guides/load/actions.md

 # Actions

 An action is in charge of loading some data to a destination.
+When an action is processed by a flow or directly by a trigger, this creates a *job*.

 ## Create an action

-> If the action you wish to generate relies on a *starter*, please refer to the appropriate guide on the left navigation for details and examples.

 An action is an interface of type [`destination.Action`](https://pkg.go.dev/github.com/nunchistudio/blacksmith/flow/destination?tab=doc#Action).